jitsi-contrib/jitas/doc/developer-guide.md

 ##### 4.1 Deployment

 `Jitas` environment is created using a
-[deployment script](../installer/debian-buster-mate).
+[deployment script](../installer/debian-bullseye-mate).
 It installs all needed packages and tools, configures the environment and starts the system.

-All developed scripts, customized configuration and used files are found in the [templates](../templates/debian-buster-mate) folder according to their destination locations.
+All developed scripts, customized configuration and used files are found in the [templates](../templates/debian-bullseye-mate) folder according to their destination locations.

-`Debian 10 Buster` is officially supported.
+`Debian 11 Bullseye` is officially supported.
 Don't install any desktop environment to this server, only the standard packages...

 ##### 4.2 Auto login